nrfconnect/sdk-nrf/samples/profiler/README.rst

 Profiler
 ########

-The Profiler sample demonstrates the functionality of the Profiler subsystem.
+The Profiler sample demonstrates the functionality of the :ref:`profiler` subsystem.
 It shows how to use the Profiler to log and visualize data about custom events that are not part of the :ref:`event_manager`.

 Overview
 ********

-The sample initializes the Profiler, registers two event types, and profiles their occurrences periodically.
+The sample initializes the :ref:`profiler`, registers two event types, and profiles their occurrences periodically.

 Event without data (``no data event``):
   This event is used to signal the occurrence of an event only.